How to Charge Apple Pencil and Check Battery Status

 With the 2nd generation Apple Pencil, Apple simplified the charging process.
 The 2nd generation Apple Pencil has a flat side that magnetically attaches to the iPad and charges wirelessly using the magnetic connector.

 You can also get a charging stand for the Apple Pencil 2nd generation.
 Although there are not many available, the one we are featuring here has received good user reviews.
 This charging stand can charge both Apple Pencil 1st and 2nd generation.
-You can buy it from Amazon for $25.99.
+You can buy it on Amazon.

 The third method to charge the 2nd generation Apple Pencil is by using a charging case.
 If you travel a lot, this might be the perfect Apple Pencil accessory for you.
 It allows you to safely carry the Apple Pencil, along with two extra pencil tips.
 It also has a built-in battery that charges the Apple Pencil, so it’s ready to use when you take it out of the box.
-You can buy it from Amazon for $29.99.
+You can buy it on Amazon.

 How long does it take to charge the Apple Pencil 2nd Generation?